Skip to content

 • 1819-1907: Anna van Gogh-Carbentus (mother)

-Anna van Gogh-Carbentus, Vincent van Gogh's mother, was instrumental in the development of Vincent's talent.
+Anna van Gogh-Carbentus, Vincent van Gogh's mother, stood at the basis of the development of Vincent's talent.
 It was from her that Vincent received his first drawing lessons.
 At home, in Zundert.
 She taught her children to sing, to do crafts and she encouraged them to read a lot.
 And to love nature.
 They often took long walks.

 Read more